neogeographica/singleplayer_scripts/scripts/multigame-support.md

 If you're using a Quake engine that supports this feature, you can specify the "ad_basegame_args" and "copper_basegame_args" values in quakelaunch.conf to handle automatic installation of releases that depend on Arcane Dimensions or Copper.

-If you're using a Quake engine that does **not** support this feature, you have to manually do file-merges of AD or Copper releases into the main AD or Copper directory.
+If you're using a Quake engine that does **not** support this feature, you have to manually do file-merges of AD/Copper/Alkaline-based releases into the main AD/Copper/Alkaline directory.

 ## What's the solution?